sourcery-ai/sourcery/SECURITY.md

 Use this section to tell people how to report a vulnerability.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+Tell them where to go.
+Explain how frequently they can expect updates on a reported vulnerability.
+Describe what to expect if the vulnerability is accepted or declined. declined, etc.